tsol/test-nuxt3-broker/README.md

 # Nuxt 3 Binance Mini View

 This is a test task for a job interview.
-Initial task requires me to build a Single Page Application (preferably with SSR support, preferably in VUE/VUETIFY, well designed, higly reactive, modular - where each page component can be loaded at runtime.
+Initial task requires me to build a Single Page Application (preferably with SSR support, preferably in VUE/VUETIFY, well designed, higly reactive, modular blah blah - BUT with each page acting more or less as an independed component, featuring more or less independent 'core plugins' amongst which are mandatory event bus and binance order book manager.

-Initial tasks requests for presense of two 'core' plugins - EventBus and Binance order book library.
-And also two pages - one with live-time updated orders, other with STOCKS selector.
+The GUI components must consist of two pages - one with live-time updated order book for current symbol, other with SYMBOL selector and list of live updates to the order book.
 Each one page must affect the other though EventBus.

 ## My way of thought: initial plan